Data Protection and Information Security Summary

-We host in Google‘s infrastructure, Google‘s measures to protect continuity and recovery apply.
-While our data backups are stored in independent services and data centers, allowing for higher resilience.
+We host in Google‘s infrastructure, so Google‘s measures to protect continuity and recovery apply.
+Our data backups are stored in independent services and data centers at, allowing for higher resilience.

 Our take is that every single team is responsible for data protection, not just our Data Protection Officer.
 In the process of preparing for GDPR we’re extending our current policies and training protocols to create a formal Data Protection Program.